 - Consumer electronics are becoming even more advanced.
 You can soon order and pay for groceries by telling your smart fridge what you need.

-The future of business relies on technology and computer science professionals who can fuel innovation by developing, maintaining and improving the use and implementation of IT.
+The future of business relies on technology and technology professionals who can fuel innovation by developing, maintaining and improving the use and implementation of IT.